enzo-project/enzo-dev/doc/manual/source/developer_guide/HowToAddNewBaryonField.rst

 Conservation
 ------------

-By default, Enzo assumes that fields represent densities for purposes of advection and interpolation.
+For the purpose of advection and interpolation, Enzo assumes that all fields are densities unless told otherwise.
 If your field is not a density field, you will need to make some adjustments to make sure that the field is properly conserved.
 To do this, you can modify the macros in ``typedefs.h`` under ``FieldTypeIsDensity``.
+Non-density fields will be multiplied by density prior to flux correction and converted back afterwards.
+This process will make the field be conserved in the same way as density fields.
+To see how Enzo decides whether a field needs to be multiplied by density, take a look at the file ``MakeFieldConservative.C``.
+The actual manipulation is done in the flux correction and interpolation routines, and should not need to be modified.